 Phase 2: Development.

 In this phase, personnel specify the technical characteristics of the mobile device solution and related components.
 These include the authentication methods and the cryptographic mechanisms used to protect communications and stored data.
 The types of mobile devices (brands, operating systems, etc.) to be authorized for use should also be considered, since they can affect the desired policies.
 Care should be taken to ensure that the mobile device security policy can be employed and enforced by all authorized clients.
 At the end of this phase, solution components are procured.
 Once the organization has established a mobile device security policy, identified mobile device needs, and completed other preparatory activities, the next steps are to determine which types of mobile device management technologies should be used and to design a solution to deploy.
 There are many considerations for designing a solution, most of which are generally applicable to any IT technology.
 Major considerations include the following:

 - Architecture.
 Designing the architecture includes the selection of mobile device management server and client software, the placement of the mobile device management server and other centralized elements, and the architecture of any virtual private network (VPN) solutions.

 - Authentication.
-Authentication involves selecting device and/or user authentication methods, including determining procedures for issuing and resetting authenticators and for provisioning users and/or client devices with authenticators.
+Authentication involves selecting the device and/or user authentication methods, including determining procedures for issuing and resetting authenticators and for provisioning users and/or client devices with authenticators.
 Authentication includes access to or integration with existing enterprise authentication systems.

 - Cryptography.
 Decisions related to cryptography include selecting the algorithms for encryption and integrity protection of mobile device communications and setting the key strength for algorithms that support multiple key lengths.
 Configuration requirements.
 This involves setting minimum security standards for mobile devices, such as mandatory host hardening measures and patch levels, and specifying additional security controls that must be employed on the mobile device, such as a VPN client.